Auto Insurance in Chicago, IL (The Complete Guide)

 - $20,000 for property damage in an accident caused by you

-- $25,000 for bodily injury to one person in an accident caused by you
+- $25,000 for bodily injury per person in an accident caused by you

-- $50,000 for more than one person in an accident caused by you
+- $50,000 for total bodily injury per accident caused by you

 The state-mandated minimum coverage is the lowest coverage that you can opt for in Chicago.
-However, you should buy more than minimum coverage to safeguard against financial injury.
+However, you should buy more than minimum auto insurance to safeguard against financial injury.

 Depending on your requirement, you can opt for the following additional coverages: